symengine/symengine.github.io/_sources/design/style_guide.md.txt

 Never use raw C++ pointers and never use the raw `new` and `delete`.
-Always use the smart pointers provided by `symengine_rcp.h` (depending on WITH_SYMENGINE_RCP, those are either Teuchos::RCP, or our own, faster implementation), i.e. `Ptr` and `RCP` (and do not use the `.get()` method, only the `.ptr()` method).
+Always use the smart pointers provided by `symengine_rcp.h` (depending on `WITH_SYMENGINE_RCP`, those are either Teuchos::RCP, or our own, faster implementation), i.e. `Ptr` and `RCP` (and do not use the `.get()` method, only the `.ptr()` method).
 In Debug mode, the pointers are 100% safe, i.e. no matter how you use them the code will not segfault, but instead raise a nice exception